DevJCrystal/DevJCrystal/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Raspberry Pi Robotic's with Pi-Top
+- 🔭 I’m currently working on Flutter Apps and Games
-- 🌱 I’m currently learning Flutter/Dart - And wanting to do more with FastAi
+- 🌱 I’m currently learning how to better train models with FastAi
-- ⚡ Fun fact: I like tacos.
--